 Upon reviewing the footage, the team discovered that not only did some dogs mimic each other’s facial expression and movements in a split-second, but those dogs that were more responsive also played together for longer.
 Furthermore, of the dogs that did know one another, the researchers found that they also mimicked the other dogs’ behaviours more than those who didn’t know one another.
 Palagi attributes this to dogs, like us, being more affected by their friends.
 An example of this can be seen in my photograph of Smithy and Mason, two black labradors that live together, meeting new dogs at the park.
 Notice how the boys’ bodies are in alignment with one another compared to those around them.

 Dogs communicate all the time using visual, olfactory and vocal cues; they are masters at reading other dog’s body language as well as our own.
+Matching and mirroring forms an integral part of this non-verbal language.
+When dogs mirror each other’s body language, such as tail wagging, head tilting, or play bowing, they are conveying specific messages.
+This synchronized behaviour indicates a desire for cooperation, playfulness, or a display of submission, depending on the context.
+Through this mirroring, dogs can convey their intentions and emotions without the need for vocalisations.
 But do they really understand another dog’s thought-processes?
 Dog expert Dr John Bradshaw questions this: “…they [dogs] love to play, so quickly learn that imitating the actions of their play-partner means that the game goes on for longer.
 But science is yet to reveal if dogs do understand other dogs’ emotions.”

 So what does this mean for us dog owners?